 • Core Humanitarian Standard icon (purple)

-Read the CHS online via the Interactive Handbook.
+Read the 2018 CHS online (complete) via the Interactive Handbook.

 Discover more about the CHS via the dedicated website.